rohan-dhar/f-sort/README.md

     ```javascript
     { x: Number, y: Number };
     ```
-    Let's sort an array of such objects by the value of the value of their `x` property.
+    The following snippet sorts an array of such objects by the value of their `x` property.
     ```javascript
     const arr = [
     	{ x: 100, y: 21 },